hen-wood/meetup-clone/original-schema-and-docs.md

     {
     	"message": "Validation Error",
     	"statusCode": 400,
-    	"errors": {
+    	"errors": [
-    		"name": "Name must be 60 characters or less", "about": "About must be 50 characters or more", "type": "Type must be 'Online' or 'In person'", "private": "Private must be a boolean",
+    		"Name must be 60 characters or less",
+    		"About must be 50 characters or more",
+    		"Type must be 'Online' or 'In person'",
+    		"Private must be a boolean",
-    		"city": "City is required",
+    		"City is required",
-    		"state": "State is required"
+    		"State is required"
-    	}
+    	]
     }
     ```